Cell Biology & Anatomical Sciences

 |Hispanic or Latino||483|

-Students from other countries are interested in Cell Biology, too.
+Americans aren’t the only ones with an interest in Cell Biology.
 About 5.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea